 This Visa card is designed for AARP members with fair to excellent credit (660+) who want a rich cash-back rewards card.

-In addition to the penalty APR, the AARP Visa carries fees that customers should be aware of:
+The AARP Visa carries fees that customers should be aware of:

 |AARP Visa Fees|

 |Balance Transfer Fee||3 percent of balance|

 Pros and Rewards of the AARP Visa

 - $100 cashback bonus, after spending $500 in first three months

 - 3 percent back on gas station purchases